5 Best Apps for Kids

-A fall 2011 study by Common Sense Media reported that half of all children (from birth to age 8) in the U.S. have access to a mobile device at home.
-More than a quarter (29 percent) of all parents surveyed had downloaded apps for their children.
-And schools across the country are using apps in their teaching.
-(Hey, it beats learning cursive).
+A fall 2013 study by Common Sense Media reported that nearly 75% of all children (from birth to age 8) in the US have used mobile devices.
+Parents seem eager to download educational apps on these mobile devices for their kids, too, with 35% of lower-income parents and 75% of higher-income parents having downloaded educational apps for their children.
+It’s not surprising that schools across the country are using apps in their teaching.
+(Hey, it beats learning cursive.)

 As with any apps that you let your children use, be sure to take measures to limit in-app purchases on your credit card.
 These include checking your device’s settings and restrictions, or attaching a virtual credit card or allowance to your app-marketplace accounts.